 Date

-Name of La ndowner
+Name of Lai ndowner

 Address

-City, State Z TIP
+City, State Z IP .

-Dear(Name of Landowner)
+Dear Name of Landowner)

-f, I am writing this Offer of Just Compensation for the property located at

-(Address of Property) , further described as (Legal Description of Property) .
+f(Name of Project Sponsor), I am writing this Offer of Just Compensation for the property located at(Address of Property), further described as(Legal Description of Property)

-certified revereview.
-A St Based on the \$ (Appraised N) addition to 1 If this offer Representative to assist in f d the property appraised by a licensed appraiser and this report has been thoroughly analyzed by a view appraiser and found to be well-supported.
-Please find enclosed a copy of the appraisal and appraisal atement of Just Compensation is also enclosed, that provides the basis for the Offer of Just Compensation. e appraisal and review,(Name of Project Sponsor) hereby makes you an offer in the amount of for the purchase of your property.
-Relocation benefits to which you may be entitled are in the acquisition price of your property. meets with your approval, or if you have any questions, please contact (Name of Project Sponsor's) at (Phone Number/Email Address) Our staff has prepared (Description of Conveyance Documents) inalizing the acquisition.
+certified rev review.
+A St Based on th \$(Appraised V d the property appraised by a licensed appraiser and this report has been thoroughly analyzed by a riew appraiser and found to be well-supported.
+Please find enclosed a copy of the appraisal and appraisal atement of Just Compensation is also enclosed, that provides the basis for the Offer of Just Compensation. e appraisal and review, (Name of Project Sponsor) hereby makes you an offer in the amount of for the purchase of your property.
+Relocation benefits to which you may be entitled are in the acquisition price of your property.

+Representative meets with your approval, or if you have any questions, please contact(Name of Project Sponsor's at(Phone Number/Email Address) Our staff has prepared(Description of Conveyance Documents) inalizing the acquisition.

-Thank you v very much for your cooperation and favorable consideration of this offer.
+Thank you v ery much for your cooperation and favorable consideration of this offer.

 Sincerely,

-f Project Sponsor's Authorized Representative

-Title of Proje ect Sponsor's Authorized Representative
+f Project Sponsor's Authorized Representative ect Sponsor's Authorized Representative

 c: LWCF P lanner, Missouri Department of Natural Resources, Division of State Parks

 Enclosure: Appraisal Report

 Appraisal Review Report

 Statement of Just Compensation